MISP/misp-book/using-the-system/README.md

 </response>
 ```

-The respone from requesting an invalid page
+The response from requesting an invalid page

 ```xml
 <?xml version = "1.0" encoding = "UTF-8"?>